iu-msis/2-simple-docker-js-alitaliba/README.md

 * All pages have a common nav bar (on the top or left) that links the three pages.
 Pages use the same base style sheet(s), and have a common look and feel.
 (DONE)

 * One page shows user information (should be fake), showing name, country or origin, birthdate, age, email address (clickable `mailto:` link that opens an email browser!), and a (fake) profile picture of the (fake) user.
 See https://randomuser.me for examples.
+(DONE)

 * One page includes a table of books.
 Table MUST have at the following columns (title, author(s), year published, publisher, page count, MSRP) and at four to eight rows of data.
+(DONE)

 * On the same page as your table of data, include a `<form>`suitable for adding rows to the table.
 (It doesn't need to *do* anything yet.)
 Include one input element for each column in the table.
 Use the appropriate input type.
 Format the form using an appropriate Bootstrap recipe.
+(DONE)

 * Use [Bootstrap (>= v4)][bootstrap] on all pages.
 On all pages, also include a custom style sheet that overrides *at least* the following Bootstrap defaults: background color, text color, header color, link color.
+(DONE)

 * In your custom CSS file, also write at least one declaration for an element by CSS class and one declaration for an element by id.
 Use those elements in your pages.
+(DONE)

 * The pages should include at least two images (overall).
 Show the image thumbnails on the page.
 Link the thumbnails to larger versions of the same images.
 Include citation or attribution for each image.
 (This is _**NOT**_ `alt` text, and should be visible to anyone viewing the page.)
+(DONE)

 [bootstrap]:https://getbootstrap.com/docs/4.5/getting-started/introduction/